GluuFederation/gluu-gateway/kong-uma-rs/README.md

 Important : each protection_document double quotes must be escaped by '\\' sign.
 This limitation comes from Kong configuration parameter type limitation which are limited to : "id", "number", "boolean", "string", "table", "array", "url", "timestamp".

 During kong-uma-rs addition to /plugins keep in mind that oxd must be up and running otherwise registration will fail.
-It's because during POST to kong's /plugin endpoint, plugin performs self registration on oxd server at oxd_host:oxd_port provided in configuration.
+It's because during POST to kong's /plugin endpoint, plugin performs self registration on oxd server at oxd_host provided in configuration.
 For this reason if plugin is added and you remove oxd (install new version of oxd) without configuration persistence then kong-uma-rs must be re-registered (to force registration with newly installed oxd).

 ```